 It’s crucial that you view your data as the focal point of the entire exercise.
 Acquiring the data is only the first part of the challenge, and “dealing with your data” isn’t a single step in the workflow, one that you check off the list and move on from.

 Rather, you will need to come back to your data constantly, auditing it, filling in the gaps, cleaning and harmonizing it, getting it ready to train and test your models, monitoring how well it’s doing.
 Asking yourself: Why is this working?
 Why isn’t this working?
 What else do we need?
 How can we make it better?
 How can we split the data in new ways?
 How can we use this data in different ways for training?
 Are we getting the right features out of it?
 The right insights?

-It's about having the processes in place to ensure you’re consistently, continuously looking at your data to figure out the best way to position, manage, and use it.
+It's about having the processes in place to ensure you’re consistently, continuously looking at your data (that you have that focus on data) to figure out the best way to position, manage, and use it.
 That you’re focusing on the right segments of your data - and the most powerful connections between datasets and data points.
 That’s why we talk about the machine learning lifecycle, rather than a sequence from start to finish.

 It helps if you think of data as a process more than a step.
 Imagine the data workflow like this:

 1. Data auditing

 This is where you make sense of the data you already have, getting a clear view of how you collect it, and from where.
 You’ll discover where your blind spots are and what data you still need to source from outside to build the models you want and realize your data science goals.

 This is when you go out and find the data that you now know you’re missing.
 You look for the right sources, make sure the data you’ve located is relevant, and figure out how to integrate it into your data pipeline effectively.

 Now you’re ready to take all your new and old data, merge it, clean it, check it’s properly labeled without gaps or conflicts, and harmonize it so that your models will be able to treat it as a single, unified resource.